TURTLE MOON STUDIOS

 Above: Hand stitching the border edge of my "David Wax Museum: 3 of Potholders (Coins) in the Kitchen Tarot" piece in June, 2012, with Libby supervising.

 Susan Shie (pronounced "shy") lives in Wooster, Ohio with her husband Jimmy Acord.
 Both have studios in their home and are fulltime artists.
 Shie, born in 1950, holds a MFA - Master of Fine Arts degree from Kent State University School of Art and a BA from The College of Wooster (1981, Phi Beta Kappa.)
 Both degrees are in Painting.
-Her medium is quilted narrative paintings, a form of art quilts, which are time capsules of current events and her own diary musings, often created within the context of her Kitchen Tarot project.
+Her medium is quilted narrative paintings, a form of art quilts, which are time capsules of current events and her own diary musings, often created within the context of her epic Kitchen Tarot project (1998 to 2024.)

 Shie has received two NEA Grants (1990-1 and 1994-5), four Ohio Arts Council Individual Artist Grants (most recent in 1998) and Artist in Residences in New York City, China, Ireland, and Alfred University in Alfred, NY.
 Shie received a $50,000.
 Major Artist Fellowship from The Ohio Arts Council and NEA in 1990-91.
-She won the "Best of Show" award in 1987, at the first of her eleven Quilt National exhibitions.
+She won the "Best of Show" award in 1987, at the first of her 13 Quilt National exhibitions.
 She was given the Teacher of the Year 2008 award by Professional Quilter Magazine.
-And now her Episode #1013 is being shown on The Quilt Show online, debuting on June 18, 20112.
+Look for her Episode #1013 on The Quilt Show online, if you're a subscriber to that marvelous program!

 In her narrative art of diary, current events, and historical commentary and in her teaching, Shie strives to have a positive, uplifting effect on those who see her art around the world.
 Her work has been in many national and international art exhibitions since 1980, as well as in many articles and books.
 Along with founding and maintaining the GREEN QUILTS world project (which officially ended in 2004, after 15 years), Shie helps organize and develop local art events and projects.
 She sees the making of art as an integral and important aspect of healing: balancing, cleansing, and unstressing.
 "When people learn to really bring their artmaking process from their intuition, unjudged by the rules they've learned, they make their most exciting work.
 This genuine creativity is very centering and healing."
 This is the emphasis in her class teaching: showing students the way back to creating from their hearts and souls.